ibm-cloud-docs/hs-crypto/FAQs.md

 {: #faq-ha-configuration}
 {: faq}

-It is recommended that you provision at least two crypto units for high availability.
-If one available zone that contains your provisioned service instance goes down, {{site.data.keyword.hscrypto}} has automatic in-region data failover in place.
+It is recommended that you provision at least two crypto units for high availability, so that there is always at least one additional crypto unit operating in case of a crypto unit failure. {{site.data.keyword.hscrypto}} is built to provide hight availability by default.

+For additional details, see [High availability and disaster recovery](/docs/hs-crypto?topic=hs-crypto-ha-dr).

 ### Can I back up my service instance manually?
 {: #faq-backup-manually}